Smissen/py-spy-executable-tutorial/py-spy101/step4.md

 `py-spy dump --pid <PID>`

 We should now see the call stacks and this can be very useful if you have more threads for example.
+For example it tells us that the process we dumped is (active+gil) which means it is the active process (duh we are only running 1 thread) and that it has the gil(Global Interpreter Lock)